-Group therapy offers many benefits, including:
+Group therapy for addiction treatment offers many benefits, including:

 - Long-term support network – People often turn to others that they’ve met in group therapy for support, even after rehab.
 Members of the group go into this type of therapy already sharing something in common, which can lead to lifelong friendships.

 - Facilitates social skills – When people are stuck in active addiction, their top priority frequently becomes getting the next fix.
 Regular social skills, as well as the ability to open up to others, can fall by the wayside as a result.
 Speaking and listening in a group setting can help improve this skill set again.

 - Feeling of inclusion – Perhaps the most important reward of group therapy is that it helps clients to realize that they aren’t alone.
 They discover that others have been through similar situations and can help to offer both coping skills and a shoulder to lean on.

 Group therapy can help those who may have felt alone for years to feel accepted and more comfortable in their own skin.

 Group Therapy at CVRC

 Located in the scenic Blue Ridge Mountains of Asheville, North Carolina, CVRC offers a continual care treatment model to help individuals overcome addiction.
 All of our substance abuse treatment programs include: